Take a fresh look at your lifestyle.

 “Indeed, Allah defends those who have believed…” (Hajj [22:38]).

-This divine defense is essential for preserving the believers’ faith.
-Without it, they often cannot sustain resistance (Qurtubi, 1984, Vol. 12, p.
+This divine defense preserves the believers’ faith and is essential for their sustained resistance (Qurtubi, 1984, Vol. 12, p.
 67).
 This defense is continuous and perpetual (Alusi, 1995, Vol. 17, p.
 161).

 “Permission [to fight] has been given to those who are being fought, because they were wronged.
 And indeed, Allah is competent to give them victory.”
 (Hajj [22:39]).